opensearch-project/documentation-website/_search-query/search-overview.md

 # Search overview

 To get information from your indexed data, you create a *search query*, or *query* to retrieve the specific information that you want to know about your data.
 OpenSearch provides a set of REST APIs that you can use to query your data streams and indexed data.
 You create a query with parameters and fields that define the question you want to know.

-Query your data to answer various categories of questions:
+There are many questions you can answer about your data with a query.
+Just to highlight a few categories of questions, you might want to create queries to find answers to the following categories:

-* **keyword searches** – Think of a typical keyword search to a search engine to return results that have been indexed.
-You can locate specific terms, or search an index for all documents that contain that term.
+* **keyword searches** – Similar to a basic browser search for a keyword, you can perform a search to return an individual term within documents you've indexed.
 * **Performance issues** – Find out which processes are taking longer than 40 milliseconds to respond.
 * **Monitor large file relocation operations** – Make sure that large groups of documents are not removed from your organization with a SQL selective aggregation query.